 There are no official trails in the canyon.
 The lower part of the canyon at one time had a 2-track road through it, originating at the Lady C Ranch.
 But there are only faint traces of that old road left.
 The grade for that old roadbed is mostly still intact, though overgrown with grasses.
 Mountain bikers often visit the canyon and have left a mostly narrow trail that can be followed through the upper half of the canyon.
-A relatively new mountain bike race, The Wildcat Classic, is so named because the whole race centers on the Wildcat Canyon area.
+At one time, there was a mountain bike race that centered on the Wildcat Canyon area.

 Onyx Cave Stalactites & Stalagmites